mendix/docs/content/howto/mobile/getting-started-with-native-mobile.md

 	{{% image_container width="500" %}}![database dialog box](attachments/getting-started-with-native-mobile/database-dialog.png){{% /image_container %}}

 At this point you have a running native app.
-To view your app on a mobile device, however, you need to download the Mendix Native Developer App.
+To view your app on a mobile device, however, you need to download the Make It Native app.

-### 3.2 Downloading the Mendix Native Developer App
+### 3.2 Downloading the Make It Native App

-To view your app on a mobile device, you must install the Mendix Native Developer App.
+To view your app on a mobile device, you must install the Make It Native app.
 The sections below describe two options for doing this.

 {{% todo %}}[replace screenshot below with two app store screens when they get new logos?]{{% /todo %}}

 #### Option 1: Use the App Store for Your Device

-In the app store for your device, search for the Mendix Native Developer App and install it to your mobile device:
+In the app store for your device, search for the Make It Native app and install it to your mobile device:

 {{% image_container width="500" %}}![dev app on googleplay](attachments/getting-started-with-native-mobile/mendix-dev-app-googleplay.png){{% /image_container %}}